PLSC.LGST, BA, Two-Year Plan

 Course Fall Winter Spring

-Course 1 PLSC 2000, 2300, 2500, or 2600 (5) PLSC 2000, 2300, 2500, or 2600 (5) PLSC 3210 American
+Course 1 PLSC 2000, 2300, 2500, OR 2600 (5) PLSC 2000, 2300, 2500, OR 2600 (5) PLSC 3210 – American

-Constitutional Law OR PLSC 3220
+Constitutional Law OR PLSC 3220 – Civil Liberties in American Constitution Law (5)

-Course 2 PLSC 2000, 2300, 2500, or 2600 (5) PLSC 3250 Race and the Law OR
+Course 2 PLSC 2000, 2300, 2500, OR 2600 (5) PLSC 3250 – Race & the Law OR PLSC 3260 – Law & Gender (5) PLSC 2000, 2300, 2500, OR 2600 (5)

-Year 1 Steps for Success
+First Transfer Year Steps for Success

 • Meet with your Academic Advisor